The Bell Witch Web Site

 Question: Did the Bell Witch return to John Bell's most direct descendant in 1935 as promised?

-Answer: I don't know.
-I haven't found any official records or manuscripts stating that the entity returned.
-This by no means indicates that the entity didn't return; only that if it did, not much if anything was said or written about it.
+Answer: I do not know.
+I haven not found any credible information stating that the entity returned, or that the account of its promise to return is authentic.
 My Mother grew up in the area and was living there in the early 1930s.
-I once asked her about the entity's anticipated return and she laughingly responded that nobody in Robertson County at the time talked or cared about the entity's promised return because they had more important things to worry about -- such as survival in the Great Depression.
-Here is some food for thought: Did "Kate" ever leave the place to begin with?
+I once asked her about the entity's anticipated return and she laughingly responded that nobody in Robertson County at the time talked or cared about the entity's promised return because they had more important things to worry about, such as rebuilding financially from the Great Depression.

 Question: Does John Bell have descendants living today?

 Answer: Yes; in Tennessee, Alabama, Georgia, Mississippi, Texas, Arkansas, Missouri, and Illinois -- just to name a few states.
 Some will discuss the legend, others won't.
-Some are believers, some are skeptics.
-For Bell family genealogical information, see the Genealogy page.
+Some are believers, some are indifferent, and others are skeptics--not about the John Bell family's existence, but about the notion that a paranormal entity haunted their ancestors.
+For early Bell family genealogical information, see the Genealogy page.
+Please note that it is only a quick run-through; I am not an actual genealogist.

 Question: It happened back in the 1800s; do people encounter the Bell Witch today?